Who should be our next FDA Commissioner?

 Balaji also has the endorsement of renowned geroscientist Aubrey de Grey, who points out that he will instill much-needed FOMO (“fear of missing out”) at the FDA.
 Balaji has spoken about how more drugs and therapies will be developed and marketed elsewhere if the FDA continues to lag far behind the cutting edge, like they do now.
 Having a strong, smart, and capable FDA is critical for our national competitiveness.

-One possible issue with Balaji is that he has lived in Singapore the past four years.
-While he has talked about renouncing his citizenship, it appears he is still a U.S. Citizen, however.
+Unfortunately, one potential issue Balaji has is that he has lived in Singapore the past four years.
+He has also talked about renouncing his citizenship, so he may be perceived as disloyal to the USA.
+From what I can tell he is still a U.S. Citizen, however (if anyone has further information, please comment below).

 Jim O'Neill